Assyatier21/simple-cms-user/Readme.md

 # Simple CMS API Documentation

 Welcome to the API documentation for the simple CMS Service.
-This API allows you to get an artcle and category as user.
+This API allows you to get an article and category as user.
+This service using echo framework as well.

 ## Endpoints